panda3d/panda3d-docs/programming/internal-structures/other-manipulation/creating-textures.rst

 There are also gets and sets for the alpha channel using the same interface as above.
 However, if you use them on an image that doesn't have an alpha channel you will cause a crash.
-To see if an image has an alpha channel use ``hasAlpha()`` which returns True if there is an alpha channel and False otherwise.
-You can add an alpha channel using ``addAlpha()``.
-You can also remove it using ``removeAlpha()``.
+To see if an image has an alpha channel use :meth:`~.PNMImage.has_alpha()` which returns True if there is an alpha channel and False otherwise.
+You can add an alpha channel using :meth:`~.PNMImage.add_alpha()`.
+You can also remove it using :meth:`~.PNMImage.remove_alpha()`.

-You can also make an image grayscale by using ``makeGrayscale()``.
+You can also make an image grayscale using :meth:`~.PNMImage.make_grayscale()`.
 You can now use sets and gets for Gray too.
 Using ``getGray*`` on a color image just returns the value in the blue channel.
 If you want to get the grayscale value of a pixel regardless of whether the image is a grayscale or a color image, you can use ``getBright(x,y)``, which works equally well on color or on grayscale images.
 If you want to weight the colors use ``getBright(x,y, r,g,b)`` where r,g,b are the weights for their respective channels.

 There are several other useful functions in the class, which are described on the :class:`~panda3d.core.PNMImage` page in the API Reference.